soapia/kwk-level-2-lecture-010-jquery-introduction-teacher-l2/README.md

 document.querySeletor("body");
 ```

 What if we could make that a bit shorter, while also maximizing cross
 compatibility with older browsers?
 A win-win! jQuery was created as a way to
-make DOM manipulation quick and painless.
-With jQuery, it's very similar to CSS
+make DOM manipulation quick and painless. jQuery, syntax is very similar to CSS
-selectors — we can wrap these selectors (which are just strings) in a call to `$`.
+selectors — we can wrap these selectors (which are just strings) inside of `$()`.
 It's as easy as this!

 ```js